-Open yourself up, this is another advantage of getting lost.
+Be open to talking to strangers and don’t be afraid to start up a conversation with locals.
 When I was in Venice, I heard just about every language in the crowds around me — except for Italian.
 But we were in Italy?
 So my friend and I pulled off into one of the many side streets and, yes, allowed ourselves to get lost.
 On the way, I found a local street artist and had my portrait drawn.
-When he was done, we started talking and he told me about him growing up in Venice and learning his practice.
+When he was done, we started talking and he told me about his life growing up in Venice and learning his practice.

-Locals can recommend and tell you about the best parts.
+Locals can recommend and tell you about the best parts of a city.
 Talking to strangers, I’ve meet some of the friendliest and most interesting people.

 5. Try the food

-The food may be weird… but you may be surprised.
+The food might not be what you’re used to… but you may be surprised.
 Have you ever heard of the smelliest fish in the world?
 Surströmming is fermented herring and one of the most Swedish things that Sweden has.
 I was living in Sweden for a year and decided that I needed the full experience.
 So I convinced my friend to do this with me: we opened the can at midnight on Midsummer’s Eve and took a bite of this slimy crap and almost puked.

 On the other hand, my visit to Poland introduced me to the delicious pierogi, an absolutely not-disgusting dish that I did not expect, but loved.